NGSEP/NGSEPcore/README.txt

 	-s			: Consider secondary alignments while calling SNVs.
 Non-unique primary alignments will also
 				  be considered in this mode.
+	-csb		: Calculate a exact fisher test p-value for strand bias between the reference and the alternative allele
 	-minQuality	INT	: Minimum genotype quality to accept a SNV call Genotype quality is calculated as 1 minus the posterior probability of the genotype given